 From late spring into summer, pretty white daisies dance on the ends of long stems in gardens, meadows, dry fields, roadsides and railroad right-of-ways and even waste areas.
 Ox-eye daisy, Leucanthemum vulgare (= Chrysanthemum leucanthemum), is an attractive, but somewhat weedy, short-lived herbaceous perennial from the British Isles, Europe and northern Asia.
 Hardy in zones 3-9, it is now naturalized throughout the US and southern Canada.
 The showy flowers make this a popular garden plant.
-The young leaves can be used in salads and a tea made from the whole plant has been used as a home remedy to treat asthma and whooping cough.
-It is often confused with the ornamental Shasta daisy (L. x superbum or C. maximum), but that plant is more robust and has larger flowers that bloom later on heavier stems.
-Scentless chamomile (Matricaria maritima) is another similar plant, but it is an annual that has smaller flowers and much more finely dissected leaves.
+It is often confused with the ornamental Shasta daisy (L. x superbum or C. maximum) but that plant is more robust and has larger flowers that bloom later on heavier stems.
+Scentless chamomile (Matricaria maritima) is another similar plant but it is an annual that has smaller flowers and much more finely dissected leaves.

 With no dormancy requirements, seed can germinate throughout the growing season, although most seedlings establish in the fall.
 Seedlings have smooth leaves that are dull above and pale beneath, with shiny veins and dark green splotches between the veins.
 Seedling growth is slow the following spring (and through that winter in mild climates), with the crown and rhizomes developing from the fibrous root system during the summer.
 New shoots emerge from the crown in the fall and the plant flowers during its second year.